karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 When contacting the administrator, give him all the information available in the message.
 If you still cannot solve the problem, please contact us.

 We want to solve as many similar problems as possible automatically.
 This eliminates the need to wait for our response and you can try to solve the problem alone.
 This is very important for us.

+= Error while converting? =

+You can get several types of errors when converting.
+First of all, carefully read their content.
+For the most part, you can solve this problem yourself.
+Try to do this or contact the server administrator.

+If you get an error: `File "%s" does not exist.
+Please check file path.` means that the [file_exists()](https://www.php.net/manual/en/function.file-exists.php) function in PHP returned `false` using the file path given in the error message.
+Check this path and make sure it is correct.

+If you get an error: `File "%s" is unreadable.
+Please check file permissions.` means that the [is_readable()](https://www.php.net/manual/en/function.is-readable.php) function in PHP returned `false` using the file path given in the error message.
+Check the permissions for the file and the directory in which the file is located.

+If you get an error: `"%s" is not a valid image file.` means that the file is damaged in some way.
+Download the file to disk, save it again using any graphics program and add again to the page.
+If the error applies to individual images then you can ignore it - just the original images will load, not WebP.

+Remember that it happens that other plugins can cause problems with accessing files or the REST API.
+Please try to disable all other plugins and set the default theme to make sure that it is not one of them that causes these types of problems.

 = What are requirements of plugin? =